timvieira/blog/content/em.md

   * M step: re-fit the model to that fake data,

-[^ME-alg]: Alternatively, one can initialize with a guess of the data completions and reorder the two steps below "M-E" rather than "E-M."

 Consider a slightly dumbed down version of EM, called Monte Carlo EM (MCEM).